aws/s2n-tls/bindings/rust/bench/README.md

 The benchmarks can be run with the `cargo bench` command.
 Criterion will auto-generate an HTML report in `target/criterion/`.

+Throughput benchmarks measure round-trip throughput with the client and server connections in the same thread for symmetry.
+In practice, throughput for a single connection would be ~4x higher than the values from the benchmarks.

 To run memory benchmarks, run `scripts/bench-memory.sh`.
 A graph of memory usage will be generated in `images/memory.svg`.

 ## Historical benchmarks